 How to use: Add 2 to 3 drops of jasmine oil to your lotion or face wash and use every day.
 You can also mix a couple of drops of jasmine oil with coconut oil, apply, and leave on for a while.
 Rinse off with a gentle face wash.

 Jasmine oil can lock in moisture, hydrate dry hair, and tame frizz.
 It can soothe your scalp too.
 Some experts also claim that it’s beneficial for hair growth though this doesn’t seem to be validated scientifically yet.9 10

 How to use: You can add jasmine oil to a hot oil treatment, massage it into your scalp, or even use it in a rinse.

-Though jasmine oil has many exciting benefits, it may suppress lactation and impact uterine contractions.
-Therefore, It’s best avoided during a pregnancy or if you’re breastfeeding.11
+Though jasmine oil has many exciting benefits, it may impact uterine contractions and suppress lactation.
+Therefore, it’s best avoided during pregnancy or if you’re breastfeeding.11

 |↑1||Edris, Amr E., Remigus Chizzola, and Chlodwig Franz.
 “Isolation and characterization of the volatile aroma compounds from the concrete headspace and the absolute of Jasminum sambac (L.) Ait.(Oleaceae) flowers grown in Egypt.”
 European Food Research and Technology 226, no. 3 (2008): 621.|